Tolak Angin

-Tolak Angin is a herbal supplement product produced in Indonesia by Sido Muncul.
+Tolak Angin (literally "Reject Wind") is a jamu herbal medicine dietary supplement produced in Indonesia by Sido Muncul.
 Sold as a syrup packaged in yellow sachets, it is one of the most popular brands in Indonesia.

 Product

 The product contains, as ingredients, ginger, wild mint, fennel, cumin, screw tree, cloves, and honey, with a claimed secret recipe.
 It is typically sold in sachets, priced at less than $0.25 each in 2014.
 Generally, it is consumed in Indonesia by people experiencing "masuk angin" or common cold – a general description for common ailments resulting in weakened immune systems.
 Several variants are manufactured, including sugar-free and child-oriented variants, and separate products such as Tolak Angin branded candies and ointment.

 Brand

 In Indonesia, Tolak Angin is ubiquitously used and is one of the most popular consumer brands, with the product being sold by millions of small vendors.
 The product is well-recognized because of its yellow sachet packaging, which has been copied by similar products of competitors.
 The brand's slogan is "Orang pintar minum Tolak Angin" (lit. '"Smart people take Tolak Angin'").

 Outside of Indonesia, Tolak Angin is also sold in, for example, Philippines, Malaysia, Nigeria, Hong Kong, Australia, the Netherlands, and the United States.
 Exports outside Indonesia comprised around 5 percent of the product's sales in 2014.
 In 2016, it was reported that the annual production of the product was at 780 million sachets.